objcio/articles/2015-02-10-camera-capture-on-ios.md

 }
 ```

-Then, once we found the proper camera device, we can get the corresponding `AVCaptureDeviceInput` object.
+Then, once we've found the proper camera device, we can get the corresponding `AVCaptureDeviceInput` object.
 We'll set this as the session's input:

 ```swift
 var error:NSError?